AdobeDocs/commerce-cloud-tools/src/pages/docker/quick-reference.md

 ## Docker Compose

+Cloud Docker for Commerce uses the Docker Compose tool.
+The commands reflected in this guide are based on the latest usage defined in the [docker compose CLI reference](https://docs.docker.com/compose/reference/).

 The following table lists the `docker compose` commands for building, deploying, and operating Cloud Docker for Commerce.

 | Action                                                | Command                                                    |